bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 Placing a new camera and sealing vents takes a configurable amount of screws.
 The total number of screws that a Security Guard has can also be configured.\
 The new camera will be visible after the next meeting and accessible by everyone.\
 The vents will be sealed after the next meeting, players can't enter or exit sealed vents, but they can still "move to them" underground.\
+\
 **NOTE:**

 - Trickster boxes can't be sealed
-- The Security Guard can't place Cameras on MiraHQ
+- The Security Guard can't place cameras on MiraHQ
-- The remaining number of screws can be seen above their special button
+- The remaining number of screws can be seen above their special button.
 - On Skeld the four cameras will be replaced every 3 seconds (with the next four cameras).
-You can also navigate manually using the arrow keys.
+You can also navigate manually using the arrow keys
+- Security Guard can access mobile cameras after placing all screws
+- While accessing the mobile cameras, the Security Guard is not able to move

 ### 遊戲選項
 | 名稱 | 描述